iechor/docs/content/engine/swarm/stack-deploy.md

     > **Note**
     >
     > If you're trying things out on a local development environment,
-    > you can put your engine into Swarm mode with `docker swarm init`.
+    > you can put your engine into Swarm mode with `iechor swarm init`.
     >
     > If you've already got a multi-node swarm running, keep in mind that all
-    > `docker stack` and `docker service` commands must be run from a manager
+    > `iechor stack` and `iechor service` commands must be run from a manager
     > node.

-2. A current version of [Docker Compose](../../compose/install/index.md).
+2. A current version of [iEchor Compose](../../compose/install/index.md).

-## Set up a Docker registry
+## Set up a iEchor registry

-Because a swarm consists of multiple Docker Engines, a registry is required to distribute images to all of them.
-You can use the [Docker Hub](https://hub.docker.com) or maintain your own.
+Because a swarm consists of multiple iEchor Engines, a registry is required to distribute images to all of them.
+You can use the [iEchor Hub](https://hub.iechor.com) or maintain your own.
 Here's how to create a throwaway registry, which you can discard afterward.

 1. Start the registry as a service on your swarm:

     ```console
-    $ docker service create --name registry --publish published=5000,target=5000 registry:2
+    $ iechor service create --name registry --publish published=5000,target=5000 registry:2
     ```

-2. Check its status with `docker service ls`:
+2. Check its status with `iechor service ls`:

     ```console
-    $ docker service ls
+    $ iechor service ls

     ID            NAME      REPLICAS  IMAGE                                                                               COMMAND
     l7791tpuwkco  registry  1/1       registry:2@sha256:1152291c7f93a4ea2ddc95e46d142c31e743b6dd70e194af9e6ebe530f782c17